 Morally, this is not a problem per se, but biologically it is because, over generations, it causes altruistic motivations to be selected out of the gene pool.
 We humans have an evolutionary pressure not to waste our altruism on free riders, not to misdirect our solidarity to genetic competitors.
-In modern terms, being a ‘cuck’ who invests in someone else’s reproduction at the expense of his own is a biological disaster.
-The same holds for ‘cuckservatives’ who condone multiculturalism.
+In modern terms, being a ‘cuck’ who invests in someone else’s reproduction at the expense of his own is a biological disaster; the same holds for ‘cuckservatives’ who condone multiculturalism.

 It is therefore more biologically adaptive for people living in ethnically diverse communities to hunker down at home, to mistrust all neighbors, no matter their ethnicity, and to care only about themselves and their close family.
 And as sociological studies have shown (see 2.1.2.), that is precisely what people tend to do in the real world.
-If we want more trust and solidarity to increase human well-being, we can either pray for moral progress to the liberal God of equality, or implement ethno-nationalistic policies based on the reality of human nature.
+If we want more trust and solidarity to increase human well-being, we can either pray for moral progress to the leftist God of equality, or implement ethno-nationalistic policies based on the reality of human nature.

 The modern political strategy of the West is to force ‘moral progress’ by mixing ethnic groups with the naive hope that at some point all people will ‘look beyond their differences’ and start to love each other equally strongly.
 This can certainly work on an individual level.
 After all, modern humans identify with multiple non-ethnic social groups anyway.
 But the great folly of leftists is their extrapolation from individual capacities to society at large: “If I can be non-judgmental or judge people solely by their individual merits and character, then everybody can; if my parents could teach me to see all people as equal, then everybody’s parents can; and if the Dalai Lama can love all human beings the same, then everybody has the potential to do so.”
 True on an individual level, false on a societal level.
 Why?
 Because people have genetic interests, and we cannot completely override and substitute our biology with ideology.